 The next major development in accuracy occurred in 1657 with the invention of the pendulum clock.
 Galileo had the idea to use a swinging bob to propel the motion of a time telling device earlier in the 17th century.
 Christian Huygens, however, is usually credited as the inventor.
 He determined the mathematical formula that related pendulum length to time (99.38 cm or 39.13 in for the one second movement) and had the first pendulum driven clock made.
 In 1670, the English clockmaker William Clement created the anchor escapement, an improvement over Huygens' crown escapement.
 Within just one generation, minute hands and then second hands were added.

 The excitement over the pendulum clock attracted the attention of designers resulting in a proliferation of clock forms.
 Notably, the

 long case clock (aka grandfather clock) was created to house the pendulum and works.
 The English clockmaker William Clement, inventor of the anchor escapement, is credited developing this form in 1670.
 It was also at this time that clock cases began to be made of wood and clock faces to employ enamel.

-Peace Tower clock at the Centre Block of the
+- Peace Tower clock at the Centre Block of the Parliament of Canada, Ottawa

-Allen-Bradley Clock, the world's largest four sided clock, located in
+- The Allen-Bradley Clock, the world's largest four sided clock, located in Wisconsin.

 The Cuckoo Clock